IvanovvvAnton/Arp-spoofing/README.md

 As a result, after re-implementing the attack, you can see that the MAC addresses in the ARP table do not change, and the switch recognizes the cyberattack, which indicates the successful implementation of protection methods

 ![image](https://github.com/AntonAndAnna/Arp-spoofing/assets/103459290/41a19b4b-1b0a-4da7-a7d7-a85143f49286)

+# Authors
+If you have any questions, you can ask them to us by writing to us at email:
+- ivanovvvvvvvanton3829@gmail.com
+- annakisel8534@gmail.com